 Oatmeal: Add your favorite EVOO and Balsamic, no need to add any sugar, and the fat in the oil slows down the oatmeal from turning into sugar in your system.
 My favorites, Lemon oil &Blueberry Balsamic, Blood Orange EVOO & Cinnamon Pear Balsamic, Plain EVOO & Fig or Black Current, Lemon Oil and Red Apple Balsamic.
 I also add apples, bananas, blueberries, and nuts to my bowl.
 This makes for a very nutritious breakfast!

-Fish: I cover the bottom of pan with EVOO (Garlic, Tuscan Herb, or Chipotle) when the oil is warm I add the fish.
-After the fish warms up I sprinkle some of my bread dipping seasonings and some sea salt on top.
+Fish: Cover the bottom of pan with EVOO (Garlic, Tuscan Herb, or Chipotle) when the oil is warm ,add the fish.
+After the fish warms up, sprinkle some bread dipping seasonings and some sea salt on top.
 Turn until the fish is done.
-Then I sprinkle balsamic on the top and let it set on the stove with the burner turned off for a couple of minutes.
+Then sprinkle balsamic on the top and let it set on the stove with the burner turned off for a couple of minutes.
 Take the pan off the burner and let set for a couple more minutes…delicious.
-My combos for this are (garlic oil/Mango balsamic) (Tuscan Herb oil/ lemon balsamic) (Chipotle oil/Black Cherry Balsamic) This one works great for Shrimp too with the same process as cooking the fish: Lime EVOO/Fat Pat’s seasoning/Coconut Balsamic!
+Good combos for this are (garlic oil/Mango balsamic) (Tuscan Herb oil/ lemon balsamic) (Chipotle oil/Black Cherry Balsamic) This one works great for Shrimp too with the same process as cooking the fish: Lime EVOO/Fat Pat’s seasoning/Coconut Balsamic!

 Chicken: If you have time you can marinade it and then cook it in the oven or on the grill.
 I like Chipotle EVOO/Raspberry balsamic…this is a great salad dressing too with a “little” heat.
 I also like my chicken cooked like the fish above in the blood orange, and then pour honey ginger and coconut balsamic on it.
 This is also great for a stir fry, but I add a touch of the sesame oil also.